Enabling Multi-Source Neural Machine Translation By Concatenating Source Sentences In Multiple Languages: Experimental Settings

 \subsection{Studying multi-source attention}

-In order to understand whether or not our multisource NMT approach prefers certain language over others, we extracted a subset of 50 random sentences from the test set and obtained visualizations for the attention vectors.
+In order to understand whether or not our multi-source NMT approach prefers certain language over others, we obtained visualizations for the attention vectors for a few sentences from the test set.
 Refer to Figure~\ref{attvis1} for an example.
-The words of the target sentence in Hindi are arranged from top to bottom along the rows where as the words of the multi-source sentence are arranged from right to left across the columns.
-Note that the source languages are in the following order: Bengali, English, Marathi, Tamil, Telugu.
-The most interesting thing that can be seen is that the attention mechanism focuses on each language but with varying degrees of focus.
-Bengali, Marathi and Telugu are the three languages that receive most of the attention wheres English and Tamil barely receive any.
-This clearly reflects how when either of Bengali or Telugu were combined with Marathi there were significant gains in BLEU.
+Firstly, it can be seen that the NMT model learns sentence boundaries although we did not specify delimiters between sentences, Note that, in the figure, we use a horizontal line to separate the languages but the NMT system receives a single, long multi-source sentence.
+The words of the target sentence in Hindi are arranged from left to right along the columns whereas the words of the multi-source sentence are arranged from top to bottom across the rows.
+Note that the source languages (and lexical similarity scores with Hindi) are in the following order: Bengali (0.52), English (0.20), Marathi (0.51), Tamil (0.30), Telugu (0.42).\\ The most interesting thing that can be seen is that the attention mechanism focuses on each language but with varying degrees of focus.
+Bengali, Marathi and Telugu are the three languages that receive most of the attention (highest lexical similarity scores with Hindi) whereas English and Tamil (lowest lexical similarity scores with Hindi) barely receive any.
 Building on this observation we believe that the gains we obtained by using all 5 source languages were mostly due to Bengali, Telugu and Marathi whereas the NMT system learns to practically ignore Tamil and English.
-However there does not seem to be any detrimental effect of using English and Tamil.\\ From Figure~\ref{attvis3} it can be seen that this observation also holds in the UN corpus setting for French+Spanish to English where the attention mechanism gives a higher weight to Spanish words compared to French words.
+However there does not seem to be any detrimental effect of using English and Tamil.\\ From Figure~\ref{attvis3} it can be seen that this observation also holds in the UN corpus setting for French+Spanish to English where the attention mechanism gives a higher weight to Spanish words compared to French words since the Spanish-English translation quality is about 9 BLEU points higher than the French-English translation quality.
 It is also interesting to note that the attention can potentially be used to extract a multilingual dictionary simply by learning a N-source NMT system and then generating a dictionary by extracting the words from the source sentence that receive the highest attention for each target word generated.